 1. The Writing Doesn’t Come Easily

-If you’re new here, you might be interested in knowing that this WAS a fitness blog not long ago.
+If you’re new here, you might be interested in knowing that this has been a fitness blog on and off.
 You see, I became a certified personal trainer a few months back.
-So I thought that I absolutely must have a fitness blog.
-But after a year of having such a blog, I realized that I just couldn’t do it anymore.
-I was having WEEKS at a time where I didn’t want to write about fitness, didn’t know what to write, or just felt really lost with my blog.
+For awhile, I was having WEEKS at a time where I didn’t want to write about fitness, didn’t know what to write, or just felt really lost with my blog.
 I had my blog for a year and just never felt like I was doing exactly the right thing.

 2. You’re Chasing Page Views and Money Without Luck